RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - If Relevant, are there any Exclusionary Rule that apply ?
       - If no Exclusionary Rule applies, should the Trial Judge use Discretion to exclude the evidence ?
 - Week 2: Questioning Witnesses – Evidence Act 1995
-  - s 26 Court’s control over questioning of witnesses
+  - s 26 Court's control over questioning of witnesses
   - s 29 Manner and form of questioning witnesses and their responses
   - Browne v Dunn Rule
   - s 38 Unfavourable Witnesses